*New* A new vintage image of the Santa Monica Camera Obscura from our collection was added 11/07.

 Santa Monica, California

-Inside the Santa Monica Camera Obscura, Jack looks at the image on the table.
+Inside the Santa Monica Camera Obscura, Beverly and our friends Dale and Louise look at the image on the table.
 This is a composite of a flash picture to show the interior and a non-flash to show the image on the table.

 Images from the Santa Monica Camera Obscura in our collection